 In July of 2016 Everyday Ghost decided to build their own recording studio, Everyday Ghost Studios, to help speed up the writing and recording process.
 The studio was completed in January of 2017.
 They began writing and recording for the album "Digital Self" while working out the bugs in the new studio.
 Meanwhile Aaron Lenk recorded released a solo album under L.E.N.K. which was the first release from EGstudios in 2018.

-Closing out 2017 with the release of Fireset online and a very successful album release party in Michigan EG had to part ways with Bobby Butterfield in early 2018.
-After a couple of failed attempts at attaining a new drummer they finally found newest member Jose "Jojo" Jimenez.
-While getting back on their feet they were placed in an online battle of bands for Z93 the Rock Station Next2Rock contest.
-They placed in the top 5 and secured a slot at the live battle of the bands at The Soaring Eagle Casino in Mt.
+Closing out 2017 with the release of Fireset and a very successful album release party, EG had to part ways with Bobby Butterfield once again in early 2018.
+After a couple of failed attempts at attaining a new drummer they finally picked up Jose "Jojo" Jimenez later that year.
+After entering an online contest for Z93 the Rock Station "Next2Rock" battle of the bands they placed in the top 5 and secured a slot in the live battle held at The Soaring Eagle Casino in Mt.
 Pleasant, MI.
 After only 2 months of preparation with new drummer Jojo they managed to take 3rd place in the battle.
-They closed out the year on a 3 month hiatus to work on an outside project for a Japanese Anime.
+They closed out 2018 on a 3 month hiatus to work on an outside paid project for a Japanese Anime.

-2014/2015 30th Annual Review Music Awards Best Music Video and Best Rock Video Winner (Everyday Ghost)
+2014/2015 29th Annual Review Music Awards Best Music Video and Best Rock Video Winner (Everyday Ghost)

 2016/2017 31st Annual Review Music Awards Best Band Website Nominee (everydayghost.com)